Kreztofer/lendsqr-fe-test/README.md

 ###### UsersDetails page

-In this page, the data of an individual item is displayed
+In this page, the data of an individual item is displayed.